cboettig/ews-review/manuscript.md

 population dynamics as predation rate increases.
 Note that it, too, increases despite the lack of a bifurcation](kefi-fig.pdf)

-Non-Catastrophic Bifurcations without CSD (5)
+Non-Catastrophic Bifurcations without CSD (V)
 ---------------------------------------------

 Some bifurcations involve neither catastrophic shifts nor patterns of critical